 - What are the best things to do in Haarlem?

-Best & Fun Things to do in Haarlem, Netherlands
+Things to Do in Haarlem, Netherlands

 1. Windmill De Adriaan (1779)

 Address: Papentorenvest 1A, 2011 AV Haarlem, Netherlands

 The Molen de Adriaan, or Windmill De Adriaan, is one of the Netherlands’ numerous lovely sites and best museums.
 Built-in 1779, it’s arguably the oldest museum in the city too.